-The theory here turns out to share some qualitative similarities with the singular-system approach pioneered by Slepian and Bertero \cite{villiers,slepian83,bertero} as well.
+The theory here turns out to share some similarities with the singular-system approach pioneered by Slepian and Bertero \cite{villiers,slepian83,bertero} as well.
 This connection is not surprising, considering that the singular-system approach is intimately related to superoscillation \cite{villiers}, but it is still satisfying to have a unified picture here.
-The important difference of the measurement proposed here from the methods proposed by Bertero and coworkers for incoherent imaging \cite{bertero} is that the former involves coherent optical processing, whereas the latter process the image-plane intensity only and are subject to the same limits as those for direct imaging.
+The important difference of the proposal here from the method proposed by Bertero and coworkers for incoherent imaging \cite{bertero,walker93} is that the former involves coherent optical processing, whereas the latter processes the image-plane intensity only and is subject to the same limits as those for direct imaging.

-The statistical and quantum analyses here are novel in the context of superoscillation research \cite{berry19}.
-It is noteworthy that Kolobov and coworkers performed such kind of analyses for coherent imaging in the context of the singular-system approach \cite{kolobov_fabre,beskrovnyy05,beskrovny08,piche}, but they did not study the incoherent case, which is arguably more important in optics.
-Besides the obvious necessity of considering incoherent sources for astronomy and remote sensing, it is also necessary to use incoherent fluorophores in biological microscopy to provide protein-specific tagging and contrast \cite{pawley,moerner15,betzig15,hell15}; label-free optical methods are unable to do so and also cannot compete with electron microscopy in many applications.
+The statistical and quantum analysis here is novel in the context of superoscillation research \cite{berry19}.
+It is noteworthy that Kolobov and coworkers performed a similar kind of analysis for coherent imaging in the context of the singular-system approach \cite{kolobov_fabre,beskrovnyy05,beskrovny08,piche}, but they did not study the incoherent case, which is arguably more important in optics.
+Besides the obvious necessity of considering incoherent sources for astronomy and remote sensing, it is also necessary to use incoherent fluorophores in biological microscopy to provide protein-specific tagging and contrast \cite{pawley,moerner15,betzig15,hell15}; label-free optical methods are unable to provide such contrast and also cannot compete with electron microscopy in many applications.
 Compared with existing superresolution techniques in fluorescence microscopy that manipulates the fluorophore emission \cite{moerner15,betzig15,hell15}, far-field methods that extract more information from the light may complement or supersede them by covering for their shortcomings, such as slow speed and phototoxicity.

 To be sure, the achievable resolution enhancement is still severely limited by the photon budget and the object size.
 It is in the sense of making almost the best use of the incoming photons that I claim the measurement to be efficient.